b0sc/b0sc.github.io/README.md

 # Official Website of Birendra Open Source Club

-Made possible with the contributions of the BOSC community. 🚀
+Made possible with the contributions of the BOSC community.
+Minor Change🚀

 ## 🧞 Commands